 But Fluent Forms goes one step further and offers three others.
 You can get Mautic, MailPoet, and Fluent Forms PDF Addon for free from the WordPress repository as well.
 Choose the ones you like and skip them if you don’t need them.

-Moreover, there are 35+ more integrations on the Fluent Forms pro.
-All the pro licenses include several marketing automation software like Mailerlite, ActiveCampaign, iContact, etc. Users can also get more work done through integrations like Trello, Drip, HubSpot, etc. Furthermore, there’s even a solution for SMS notification to users’ mobile phones through Twilio integration.
-And there is a chance to connect to 2000+ other apps and software through the Zapier integration.
+Moreover, there are 45+ third-party integrations on the Fluent Forms Pro.
+All the pro licenses include several marketing automation software like Mailerlite, ActiveCampaign, iContact, etc. Users can also get more work done through integrations like Trello, Drip, HubSpot, etc. Furthermore, there’s even a solution for SMS notifications to users’ mobile phones through Twilio integration.
+And there is a chance to connect to 5000+ other apps and software through the Zapier integration.

 Similarly, Ninja Forms provides a gracious number of 30+ add-ons as well.
 There are plenty of options when it comes to email automation, CRM, payment modules, etc. However, these integrations are distributed among the various pro licenses, and there’s nothing for the free version users.

-Hence, when it comes to third-party integrations, Fluent Forms slides slightly ahead as it offers a couple more than the Ninja Forms, and the price plans are more inclusive.
+Winner: When it comes to third-party integrations, Fluent Forms slides slightly ahead as it offers a couple more than Ninja Forms, and the price plans are more inclusive.

 The payment gateway is one of the most important aspects of a form builder plugin.
 A payment gateway can help people collect payments, donations, etc. through a simple online form.
 This lessens a lot of hassle for the user.

-Fluent Forms lacked a payment model for a long time.
-But now, all Fluent Forms pro users can have Stripe, Mollie, RazorPay, and PayPal integrated with their license.
-All pro users can benefit from this.
-There is no distinction about the usages among the pro users.
+All Fluent Forms pro users can have Stripe, Mollie, RazorPay, PayPal, and Square integrated with their licenses.
+There is no distinction in the usage among the pro users.

 When it comes to software, there are always going to be issues that need attention.
 Whether it is someone who needs more thorough guidance or a bug that needs to be fixed, customer support is quintessential to software.